adblockplus/libadblockplus/README.md

 * At least v141 Visual C++ toolset (available in Microsoft Visual Studio 2017).

 Linux:
-* g++ 7.3
+* clang 5.0
+We use libc++ instead of the libstdc++ that gcc uses, since by default v8 build with libc++.

 Mac:
-* Apple LLVM 9.1.0 for OS X/macOS (Xcode should be installed and its developer tools should be "selected").
+* Apple LLVM 9.0.0 for OS X/macOS (Xcode should be installed and its developer tools should be "selected").

 Android:
 * The host system should be Linux or OS X